-For CCQE events, the effect of this was analyzed in the following way: H. Nakamura provided us with calculations of the cross section using the Fermi gas model under several different conditions.
-With the calculations using different k_f it was observed that there was no difference for the $q^2 > 0.2$ fits.
-He also included a calculation using the spectral function momentum distribution of Omar Benhar[22], which is an alternative to the Fermi gas model.
-These calculations show that there is a small adjustment in the CCQE cross-section and a small difference in the shape over the entire q^2 range, which is estimated to have an effect of 1% on the M_A fit value.
-The only significant difference is the amount of Pauli blocking at low q^2 , which is already known to not affect the fit value in this analysis.
+For CCQE events, the effect of this was analyzed in the following way: H. Nakamura provided us with calculations of the cross section using the Fermi gas model under several different conditions[12-14].
+With the calculations using different $k_f$ it was observed that there was no difference for the $q^2 > 0.2$ fits.
+He also included a calculation using the spectral function momentum distribution of Omar Benhar[27], which is an alternative to the Fermi gas model.
+These calculations show that there is a small adjustment in the CCQE crosssection and a small difference in the shape over the entire $q^2$ range, at the 2% to 4% level, which is estimated to have an effect of 1% on the $M_A$ fit value.
+The only significant difference is the amount of Pauli blocking at low $q^2$ , which is already known to not affect the fit value in this analysis.

 I also considered another alternative model, the one used in Neut version 4.3.
-The change in the shape of the q^2 distribution leads to an uncertainty of 1% on M_A .
-Like the calculations of Nakamura, this is based only on the true q^2 distribution, and does not include kinematic or detector effects.
+The change in the shape of the $q^2$ distribution leads to an uncertainty of 1% on $M_A$ .
+Like the calculations of Nakamura, this is based only on the true $q^2$ distribution, and does not include kinematic or detector effects.

 The method to obtain these values is as follows.
-Consider any effect that produces a change in the shape of the q^2 distribution for $0.2 < q^2 < 1.2$, either for QE signal or for non-QE background.
-See the left plot in Fig. 4 or Fig. 14 for examples.
+Consider any effect that produces a change in the shape of the $q^2$ distribution for $0.2 < q^2 < 1.2$ , either for QE signal or for non-QE background.
+See the left plot in Fig. 6 or Fig. 18 for examples.
 This can be approximated as a simple change in linear slope over this region.
-That change is, to first order, directly related to the change in fit value for M_A .
+That change is, to first order, directly related to the change in fit value for $M_A$ .
 In this way, any model that can be expressed in this form can be quickly tested to estimate an uncertainty in the final fit value.

-There are interesting effects, certainly for CCQE, at high q^2 , where the tail of the nucleon momentum distribution causes significant discrepancies in the cross-section.
+There are interesting effects, certainly for CCQE, at high $q^2$ , where the tail of the nucleon momentum distribution causes significant discrepancies in the cross-section.
 For our analysis, our data does not have enough statistics to make any statements or contribute to an uncertainty.
-However, these effects are likely to be of interest to higher statistics experiments, or experiments whose neutrino energy (and therefore the q^2 distribution) is higher, and will need to be considered more fully in the very near future.
+However, these effects are likely to be of interest to higher statistics experiments, or experiments whose neutrino energy (and therefore the $q^2$ distribution) is higher, and will need to be considered more fully in the very near future.